antoniomattar/brainfuck-interpreter-in-c/README.md

 make test
 ```

+Other wise, the test folder is full of fun small programs to test, do not hesitate to check it !

 ## Logic

 The Brainfuck interpreter works by reading Brainfuck programs, which are text files containing Brainfuck commands.
 Each command is a single character: